LewisBull2303/python-slot-machine/README.md

 # python-slot-machine
 This is my largest project to date it is a slot machine game which requires a lot of user input, besides the user input it is a fairly simple project with not much advanced python knowledge.
-This project was a lot of fun to make and test going through as it was my first larger project which I am proud of.
+This project was a lot of fun to make and test going through as it was my first larger project which I am proud of and it taught me alot of better ways to name and sort variables and functions.